 But the country offers plenty of activities and adventure too.

 Located along the coast road Wadi Shab is a gorge carved by thousands of years of natural erosion.
-Huge rock boulders, cliffs, waterfalls and natural pools of intensely turquoise water combine to form one of its kind attraction.
+Huge rock boulders, cliffs, waterfalls and natural pools of intensely turquoise water create an amazing spectacle.

 The trek is for the able: it’s hot and the path is difficult, but there is a reward at the end: a set of interconnected pools with a cool grotto awaits the adventurer.
 The swim is heavenly.